I want to tell you a story that I haven’t shared with a lot of people until now.

 I just didn’t know what it was.

-I knew it was my mother dying.
+I knew it wasn’t my mother dying.
 Don’t get me wrong, that was a big deal.
 But I knew in my heart that wasn’t it.
 There was something else.
 I never carried a sense of foreboding, which was a relief.
 For that reason, I knew that whatever was about to happen wouldn’t be something terrible.
 I just knew that whatever it was would break open my world in a new way.

 A Snapshot in Time